NVlabs/Minitron/README.md

 Please refer to the instructions in the respective model cards above.

-**Quantized Versions:** The 🤗 Hugging Face community has already created FP8 quantized versions of Nemotron-4-Minitron models.
-Give them a try here: [Nemotron-4-Minitron-8B-Base-FP8](https://huggingface.co/mgoin/Minitron-8B-Base-FP8) and [Nemotron-4-Minitron-4B-Base-FP8](https://huggingface.co/mgoin/Minitron-4B-Base-FP8).
+**Quantized Versions:** The 🤗 Hugging Face community has already created FP8 quantized versions of Minitron models.
+Give them a try here: [Minitron-8B-Base-FP8](https://huggingface.co/mgoin/Minitron-8B-Base-FP8) and [Minitron-4B-Base-FP8](https://huggingface.co/mgoin/Minitron-4B-Base-FP8).

 ### TRT-LLM

-The following steps provide an example of how to load the Nemotron-4-Minitron-8B model in the `.nemo` checkpoint format.
-You can download the corresponding `.nemo` checkpoints here: [Nemotron-4-Minitron-8B-Base](https://huggingface.co/nvidia/Minitron-8B-Base/tree/main/nemo) and [Nemotron-4-Minitron-4B-Base](https://huggingface.co/nvidia/Minitron-4B-Base/tree/main/nemo).
+The following steps provide an example of how to load the Minitron-8B model in the `.nemo` checkpoint format.
+You can download the corresponding `.nemo` checkpoints here: [Minitron-8B-Base](https://huggingface.co/nvidia/Minitron-8B-Base/tree/main/nemo) and [Minitron-4B-Base](https://huggingface.co/nvidia/Minitron-4B-Base/tree/main/nemo).

 1. Export TensorRT-LLM checkpoint.